-The future leadership for the USA Basketball Men’s National Team was disclosed on Oct.
-23, 2015, when USA Basketball Chairman Jerry Colangelo officially announced that five-time NBA championship and longtime San Antonio Spurs head coach Gregg Popovich had been named head coach of the USA Basketball Men’s National Team for the 2017-20 quadrennium.
+The future of the USA Basketball Men’s National Team was disclosed on Oct.
+23, 2015, when USA Basketball chairman Jerry Colangelo officially announced that five-time NBA championship and longtime San Antonio Spurs head coach Gregg Popovich had been selected head coach of the USA Basketball Men’s National Team for the 2017-20 quadrennium.

 “What the program has accomplished over the last decade under the leadership of Jerry Colangelo and Mike Krzyzewski is truly impressive.
 I will do my utmost to maintain the high standards of success, class and character established by Jerry, Coach K and the many players who have sacrificed their time on behalf of USA Basketball.”

 “I’m absolutely delighted to announce Gregg Popovich as head coach of the USA Basketball Men’s National Team," said Colangelo at the press confrence announcing the USA's new coach.
-"There is no doubt in my mind that we have the great fortune of bringing on board one of the NBA’s best and most successful coaches ever to lead the USA National Team for the 2017-20 quadrennium.
-By making this decision now, it will allow us to have a clean, efficient and immediate transition following the 2016 Olympic Games."
+"There is no doubt in my mind that we have the great fortune of bringing on board one of the NBA’s best and most successful coaches ever to lead the USA National Team for the 2017-20 quadrennium."

 Completing the 2020-21 season owning a sterling 1,310-653 (.667 winning percentage) all-time regular season record, his current .667 winning percentage ranks fourth in NBA history (among coaches with five or more seasons as a head coach) trailing only Phil Jackson (.704), Billy Cunningham (.698) and USA assistant Steve Kerr (.687).
 He is one of nine coaches in NBA history to have won 1,000 NBA games, has won more games than any active NBA coach and his 1,310 wins with one team ranks as the most all-time in NBA history.

 He also owns a 170-114 record (.599 winning percentage) in NBA playoffs and ranks third all-time for playoff wins behind Jackson (229) and Pat Riley (171), and owns the eighth-best (for head coaches with five or more seasons) playoff career winning percentage in NBA history.